Guides for product: Ladyada's Electronics Toolkit

 This toolbox contains carefully selected hand tools that will last you for many many years.

-- Soldering stand - a real stand with sponge and double spring prevents your iron from 'rolling away' or burning a hole in the table.
+- Soldering stand - an anodized metal stand from ATTEN in Adafruit black with a sponge and double spring prevents your iron from 'rolling away' or burning a hole in the table.
 Essential for your safety.

 - Solder, rosin-core, 0.031" diameter, 1/4 lb (100g) spool - Standard 60/40 solder for electronics work.
 Most toolkits give you a tiny bit, but this spool will last you for months and you won't run out in the middle of your project